Digital Eagle

 Bible Study: The Potter

-Filed under: Bible Study — digitaleagle @ 6:47 am
+Filed under: Bible Study — Stephen aka DigitalEagle @ 6:47 am

 Last Sunday, our pastor preached on the God’s potter illustration.
 It is found in Jeremiah 18:1-10: